CoolHandDev/go-mssql-runner/README.md

 2. go-mssql-runner.exe -- executable for Windows 64 bit.
 3. go-mssql-runner_osx_amd64 -- executable for OSX

-For the best experience, add the location of the executable to the system path so that it can be run from any path.
+Add executable to PATH environment variable to make it available globally.

 # Creating a project